 Marilyn Schlitz, Ph.D., TRUSTEE

 Dr. Schlitz is a social anthropologist, researcher, writer, and charismatic public speaker.
 She is currently the President Emeritus and a Senior Fellow at the Institute of Noetic Sciences, where she has also served as President and CEO.
 Additionally, she is a Senior Scientist at the California Pacific Medical Center, where she focuses on health and healing.
 For more than three decades, Dr. Schlitz has been a leader in the field of consciousness studies.
 Her research and extensive publications focus on personal and social transformation, cultural pluralism, and mind body medicine.
 She has a depth of leadership experience in government, business, and the not-for-profit sectors.
 Her broad and varied work has given her a unique ability to help individuals and organizations identify and develop personal and interpersonal skills and capacities needed by 21st century leaders.
-She is currently producing a feature film with Deepak Chopra.
+Dr. Schlitz books include: Consciousness and Healing: Integral Approaches to Mind Body Medicine; Living Deeply: The Art and Science of Transformation in Everyday Life; and Death Makes life Possible (film and book).
 Dr. Schlitz joined the Pacifica Graduate Institute Board of Trustees in 2013.